 An employer may wish to do an individualized risk assessment and determine whether to have the employee stay home or work from home, for example, depending on whether that employee has had close contact with the affected person.

-4. Can we prevent employees from traveling to affected areas for personal reasons?
+4. Can we prevent employees from traveling abroad for personal reasons?

 Probably not in most cases.
 But an employer can institute a requirement that employees disclose their plans so that they can take steps to ensure health and safety in the workplace.